 “Buglawton Primary School is central to the community and pupils enjoy having the opportunity to collaborate on creative pieces and meeting our local residents.”

 Over the term, we have welcomed members of the local Church to come and speak to pupils about Christian lessons, Christmas and Easter.

 Our children helped to plant the tubs for the town centre in Congleton Park.

 Community Dance Project

 Our Year 1 pupils have been taking part in a community dance project led by Creative Steps bringing different age groups of people together through dance.
 Our pupils have enjoyed meeting members of the community and interacting with an older generation.

 As part of our Congleton Study, Mayor Bear came into school and led an assembly as well coming for a teddy bear's picnic with Preschool and Reception.

 During the summer term, the PTA organised a Copper Trail in school where children brought in their 1p and 2p coins.
 We raised £100 which the children decided they would like to donate to local charity, Ruby's Fund.

 Buglawton Community Group

-During the summer holidays, Mr Jervis and Miss Kennerley attended the Buglawton Community Group meeting.
-There were lots of positive discussions about our local area and we discovered new activities that we can get involved with in the future.
-Parking around school was raised as an issue by local residents.
-We would like to encourage parents to park at the Church House when dropping off and picking up children and to always park in a safe and responsible way.
+Over the year, Miss Kennerley and Mr Jervis attend the Buglawton Community Group meetings.
+There are always lots of positive discussions about our local area and new activities that we can get involved with in the future.
+Parking around school has been raised as an issue by local residents, who we continue to work with to support as much as possible.
+We remind parents of sensible and responsible parking and the car park available at the Church House when dropping off and picking up children.